isc-projects/bind9/bin/dnssec/dnssec-ksr.rst

 .. option:: keygen

-  Pregenerate a number of zone signing keys (ZSKs), given a DNSSEC policy and an interval.
-The number of generated keys depends on the interval and the ZSK lifetime.
+  Pregenerate a number of keys, given a DNSSEC policy and an interval.
+The number of generated keys depends on the interval and the key lifetime.

 .. option:: request